-Oh, how I would love to take credit for this awesome idea but I cannot.
+Oh, how I would love to take credit for this awesome idea for Crib to Upholstered Headboard DIY, but I cannot.
 I found how to Change your Crib for Cheap by Brooke of All Things Thrifty, months ago.
 I knew Jude would be growing out of his crib soon, so there would be no need for the transformation immediately.
 So I filed the idea away in my head because I own the exact same crib.
 I figured I could use the idea for his big boy room.
 And so I did.

 Here is a quick peek at my final result.
 I suggest, if you want to give it a try, that you read Brooke’s instructions on how to Change your Crib for Cheap and then come back here for some additional tips on how I turned mine into a functional headboard.